HydroModPy/HydroModPy/docs/readthedocs/source/index.rst

 equations, modelling assumptions, or method notes, use :doc:`scientific/index`.

+If you are specifically looking for streams, seepage, observed hydrography, or simulation-derived active networks, use the map :doc:`scientific/streams_and_seepage/index`.
+It points to the scientific semantics, the computed ``simulated_active`` views, comparison outputs, developer diagrams, and example figures from one place.
+For a concrete simulation result, open :doc:`scientific/streams_and_seepage/nancon-k-sweep-results`.

 If you specifically want the quality ladder used in the repository, including the usual commands for unit, integration, regression, validation, PETSc, and manual benchmark runs, start with